-Some pharmaceutical products may interact with this medicine, and are not recommended for use in conjunction with it.
-These include acarbose and ciclosporin.
+Some pharmaceutical products may interact with weight loss medicines, and are not recommended for use in conjunction with them.
+For instance, acarbose and ciclosporin should not be taken alongside orlistat.
 Tell your prescriber which, if any, other treatments you are currently using during consultation.

 What’s the difference between the medications?

 Alli, Orlistat and Xenical perform the same function.
 Orlistat and Xenical contain 120mg of the active ingredient and reduce fat uptake by approximately one third, while the non-prescription option, Alli, contains 60mg of the active ingredient and reduces fat uptake by roughly one quarter.

 Mysimba and Saxenda work differently, both helping to reduce appetite.
 The former is a tablet, whereas Saxenda is a once-daily injection.